springernature/frontend-toolkits/toolkits/springernature/packages/springernature-header/README.md

 logoutUri
-showJournalLogo - boolean to indicate whether or not there is a journal logo backUrl - if you want the logos in the header wrapped in a link (usually to the home/list page) user-details {
+showJournalLogo - boolean to indicate whether or not there is a journal logo backUrl - the href for the anchor wrapping the header logos (usually to the home page) user-details {
     first_name
     last_name